Pilots Study Lab - 116 Bluemont Hall

 - Lab sessions must be used to study or complete class assignments.

 - Cell phones are not allowed in the lab.
 Please turn your cell phone off or on silent when you come into the Bluemont 116 lab.
+If you need to make a call or send a text, please do so outside the study lab as it is a distraction to others.

 - Students are responsible for adhering to the K-State Student Code of Conduct.